Atlas-Night-Out/Diabeteshelplinks/README.md

 ### Support or Contact

 Having trouble with anything?
-Check out our [documentation](https://github.com/Atlas-Night-Out/xDrip-plus/wiki) or [contact support](support@thediabeticway.co.uk) and we’ll help you sort it out.
+Check out our [documentation](https://github.com/Atlas-Night-Out/xDrip-plus/wiki) or [contact support]<support@thediabeticway.co.uk> and we’ll help you sort it out.